-For prompt decision-making on business execution to pursue effectiveness based on separation of management oversight and execution of duties, the Board of Directors establishes the Management Committee consisting of members appointed by the Board of Directors from among our Directors and Executive Officers and delegates the authorities to it.
-Management Committee may establish various committees and delegate its authorities to them.
+To ensure prompt decision-making on business execution, the Bank establishes Management Committee consisting of members appointed by the Board of Directors from among Directors and Executive Officers and delegates the business execution-related authorities to such Committee.
+In addition, Management Committee establishes various committees consisting of committee members having professional expertise, experiences and judgment as its lower organizations and delegates its authorities to them.

-3. Safekeeping and Management of Records regarding Execution of Fiduciary Responsibilities of Directors
+3. Safekeeping and Management of Information regarding Execution of Fiduciary Responsibilities of Directors

-Based on laws, regulations and various internal regulations for document management, the Bank appropriately manages and keeps the information on execution of directors' responsibilities including the minutes of the meetings of the Board of Directors and other various important committees.
+Based on laws, regulations and various Internal Rules for document management, the Bank appropriately manages and keeps the information on execution of Directors' responsibilities including the minutes of the Board Meeting and other various important committees.